 I rise to present a petition on behalf of my constituents in relation to financial support for the self-employed during covid-19.
 I have presented a few petitions this week, and I have noticed how much harder it has been for constituents to collect signatures in the current circumstances.
 So I would like to pay particular tribute to my constituent who has successfully managed to collect these signatures.
 She herself is only one of the 3.5 million people who have been excluded from Government schemes, and I hope the Government can address that.

-The petition of residents of the constituency of Kilmarnock and Loudoun,
+The petition of residents of the constituency of Linlithgow and East Falkirk,

-Declares that the economic consequences of the Coronavirus pandemic has had a particularly harsh impact on those individuals who are self-employed or run small businesses; expresses concern that the Chancellor’s recent Winter Economic Plan means the Self Employment Income Support Scheme is to be wound down; and further expresses concern over the many gaps already existing in the previous scheme, which was inadequate for millions of people who considered themselves excluded from Government support.
+Declares that the economic consequences of the Coronavirus pandemic has had a particularly harsh impact on those individuals who are self-employed or run small businesses; expresses concern that, despite the Chancellor’s recent response to changing circumstances, his Winter Economic Plan means the Self Employment Income Support Scheme is to be scaled down; and further expresses concern that the many gaps already existing in the previous scheme that was inadequate for the millions of people who considered themselves excluded from Government support have not been addressed.

 The petitioners therefore request that the House of Commons urge the Government to bring forward additional measures to support those self-employed and freelance workers.